-Front panel assembly for the iPad Air.
-Assembly includes the glass touch panel (digitizer), blank home button, camera bezel, and adhesive already installed.
-Use this part...
+Replace a front panel assembly compatible with iPad Air.
+Assembly includes the glass touch panel (digitizer), blank home button, camera bezel, and adhesive.

 iPad Air Lightning Connector

 Replace a corroded or damaged lightning connector in your 1st generation iPad Air model A1474 and A1475.
 Fix problems with charging and connecting to USB devices.